scilla/pits/README.md

-# Introduction project for Spit.ai
+# Introduction project for Sitp.ai